 The Republic of India is described as a union and not a federation.
-The Constitution makers had a purpose in choosing the word ”Union”, in preference to ”Federation”.
-They were of the View that the word ”Union” better expresses the fact that the Union of India is not the outcome of an agreement among the old provinces, with the result that it is not open to any State or a group of States to secede from the Union or to vary the boundary of their States on their own free will.
-The Chairman of the Drafting Committee, Dr Ambedkar, said.
+The Constitution makers had a purpose in choosing the word ”Union”, in preference to ”Federation” in the Draft Constitution prepared by the constitutional adviser.
+They were of the view that the word ”Union” better expresses the fact that the Union of India is not the outcome of an agreement among any existing States, and, therefore, it is not open to any State or a group of states to secede from the Union or to vary the boundary of their States on their own free will.
+The Chairman of the Drafting Committee, Dr. Ambedkar, said.

-He said about Article 1 of Indian constitution -But I can tell you why the Drafting Committee wanted to make it clear that though India was to be a federation, the Federation was not the result of an agreement by the States to join in a federation and that the Federation not being the result of an agreement no State has the right to secede from it.
+But I can tell you why the Drafting Committee wanted to make it clear that though India was to be a federation, the Federation was not the result of an agreement by the States to join in a federation and that the Federation not being the result of an agreement no State has the right to secede from it.
 The Federation is a Union because it is indestructible.
 Though the country and the people can be divided into different States for convenience of administration the country is one integral whole, its people a single people living under a single imperium derived from a single source.
 The Americans had to wage civil war to establish that the States have no right to secession and that their Federation was indestructible.
-The Drafting Committee thought that it was better to make it clear at the outset rather than to leave it to Speculation
+The Drafting Committee thought that it was better to make it clear at the outset rather than to leave it to speculation.

-It matters not how the acquisition has been brought about.
-It may be by com Quest, it may be by cession following treaty, it may be by occupation of territory llitherto unoccupied by a recognised ruler, or it may be under the terms of an élgreement between two States,13 or it may be by accretion.
-After the commence~ Imerit of the Constitution, annexation of Sikkim, Goa, Daman and Diu, Dadra and Nagar Haveli and Pondicherry are examples of acquisition.
+It does not matter how the acquisition has been brought about.
+It may be by conquest, it may be by cession following treaty, it may be by the occupation of territory hitherto unoccupied by any recognized ruler, it may be under the terms of an agreement between two States,14 or it may be by accretion.
+After the commencement of the Constitution, the annexation of Sikkim, Goa, Daman and Diu, Dadra and N agar Haveli and Pondicherry are examples of acquisition.